The Mathematics of Knowledge Discovery Efficiency (KEDE)

 The balance function is always positive, concave (or concave downward), and has a maximum value at KEDE = 1/2.
 It is zero at both KEDE = 0 and KEDE = 1.

-We assume that the number of questions Q reflects the complexity of the work, and the number of symbols produced S reflects the individual capabilities of a developer.
-When they are in balance the developer is in a state called flow.
+We assume that the number of questions Q reflects the complexity of the work, and the number of symbols produced S reflects the individual capabilities of a individual.
+When they are in balance the individual is in a state called flow.

 Flow is characterized by a balance between the challenges of software development and the individual's capabilities.
 According to Csikszentmihalyi, it occurs at the boundary between boredom and anxiety, and is an optimal work experience[4][5].